 Dropbox can sync files across multiple devices and operating systems, including all primary desktop and mobile platforms.
 As Cloudware breaks down in its comparison, its Linux support and “smart-sync” set Dropbox apart from the competition, as it means only changes are synchronized, not the entire file or folder.

 In comparison, Google Drive’s syncing supports multiple devices and operating systems, though it doesn’t support Linux natively.
-There are some workarounds to make it so, but it’s not an officially supported platform for file syncing.
+Some workarounds make it so, but it’s not an officially supported platform for file syncing.
 While it does let you select specific files to sync, it doesn’t support syncing of file changes, often called “block-level” synchronization.
 That means it needs to re-upload or download entire files to sync them.

 File sharing is of paramount importance to many cloud storage customers, as it makes it much easier to send large files or folders to groups of people.